What housing is covered by the Fair Employment and Housing Act (FEHA)?

 - Failure to return a security deposit

-Does DFEH help people resolve problems connected with subprime residential mortgage lending?
+Does CRD help people resolve problems connected with subprime residential mortgage lending?

 Predatory lending is primarily a consumer law issue affecting all borrowers.
 Consumers can best seek relief under the Unfair Competition Law (UCL) by filing complaints against those businesses with the California Attorney General’s Office, which enforces the UCL.
 Consumers can also file complaints against residential mortgage lenders with the California Department of Corporations, which licenses and regulates lenders.

-However, if residential predatory lending has occurred because of discrimination against a protected category covered by FEHA, DFEH has jurisdiction and should be able to assist those aggrieved borrowers.
+However, if residential predatory lending has occurred because of discrimination against a protected category covered by FEHA, CRD has jurisdiction and should be able to assist those aggrieved borrowers.